 WAYNOKA, Okla.
 (AP) The U.S. Geological Survey reports four small earthquakes in northwestern Oklahoma, the strongest with a preliminary magnitude of 3.8.

-No damage or injuries are reported.
-Geologists say damage is not likely in earthquakes below magnitude 4.0.
+No injuries or damage have been reported as a result of the Friday morning temblors near Waynoka.
+Geologists say damage is not likely in quakes below magnitude 4.0.

 The 3.8 magnitude quake struck at 7:21 a.m. about 285 miles (459 kilometers) northwest of Oklahoma City.

 A magnitude 3.4 quake struck the same area at 1:16 a.m. and magnitude 2.7 and 2.6 quakes struck minutes later.

 Thousands of earthquakes have been recorded in Oklahoma in recent years with many linked to the underground injection of wastewater from oil and gas production.
 Oklahoma regulators have directed several oil and gas producers in the state to close injection wells and reduce volumes in others.